oyin-bo/three-g/docs/6-unload.md

 ## Overview

-This document specifies how to read particle positions and velocities from GPU textures back to CPU memory for all three particle system implementations: **Monopole**, **Quadrupole**, and **Spectral**.
+This document specifies how to read particle positions and velocities from GPU textures back to CPU memory for all particle system implementations: **Monopole**, **Quadrupole**, **Spectral**, and **Mesh**.

-The challenge: the three systems store and compute velocity differently, requiring method-specific unload strategies.
+Key update: all current systems persist a per‑particle velocity texture (RGBA32F) alongside positions.
+A single, synchronous unload strategy works across systems; no spectral‑specific velocity reconstruction is required.

 ---